-To allow the achievement of some of the goals, in March 2023, the Commission proposed legislation: the Net Zero Industry Act.
+In March 2023, the Commission proposed the Net Zero Industry Act.
 The proposal includes the goal of covering at least 40% of certain low carbon technologies by manufacturing plans situated in the EU by 2030.
 To achieve this goal, the proposal obliges member states to simplify the permitting-granting process and introduces time limits for its duration.

-While emissions from the industry sector are covered by the EU emissions trading scheme and are thus affected by the increasing price of emissions allowances, the impact of this instrument is lessened by the fact that companies producing products on a so-called “leakage list”, which represent 95% of industrial emissions covered by the system.
+While emissions from the industry sector are covered by the EU emissions trading scheme and are thus affected by the increasing price of emissions allowances, the CO2 price signal has been very limited due to handing out allowances for free for sectors on the so-called “leakage list”, which represent 95% of industrial emissions covered by the system.

-The introduction of the Carbon Border Adjustment Mechanism decreases the threat of carbon leakage and will be mirrored by a progressive phase-out of free allocation for sectors covered by the CBAM (approx. 50% of industrial emissions covered by the ETS).
-From 2027, EU importers of six emissions-intensive products will be obliged to purchase and surrender emissions allowances reflecting the GHG emissions embedded in those products imported to the EU in the preceding year (European Commission, 2023c).
-However, according to the recent reforms of the EU ETS, CBAM phase-in and free allocation phase-out for these sectors are taking place over a long period of time (2027-2034).
+The introduction of the Carbon Border Adjustment Mechanism (CBAM) decreases the risk of carbon leakage and will be mirrored by a progressive phase-out of free allocation for sectors covered by the CBAM (approx. 50% of industrial emissions covered by the ETS).
+From 2027, EU importers of six emissions-intensive products will be obliged to purchase and surrender CBAM certificates reflecting the GHG emissions embedded in those products in the preceding year (European Commission, 2023e).
+However, according to the recent reform of the EU ETS, CBAM phase-in and free allocation phase-out for these sectors are taking place over a long period of time (2027-2034).
 In addition, for all sectors, the provision of free allowances has been made conditional on companies setting-up and implementing climate neutrality plans (Council of the European Union, 2023f).

-Transport is the only major sector in the EU where emissions have increased over the the last 30 years: emissions in 2021 were 15% higher than in 1990.
+Transport is the only major sector in the EU where emissions have increased over the last 30 years: emissions in 2022 followed an upward trend of 2.7% compared to 2021.
 Emissions did drop by close to 14% in 2020 due to the pandemic, but rebounded in 2021 by 8.6% (European Environment Agency, 2023d).

-Encouragingly, even with the rebound, 2021 emissions remained below 2019 levels (European Environment Agency, 2022, 2023).
-High fuel prices and an increasing uptake of electric vehicles (EV) may result in declining emissions in 2022.
-However, it is too early to say whether emissions from the sector have peaked: the economic rebound and trend to bigger vehicles may undermine the impact of increasing EV sales on emission levels.
+Encouragingly, even with the rebound, 2022 emissions remain below 2019 levels (European Environment Agency, 2022, 2023b).
+It is too early to say whether emissions from the sector have peaked: the economic rebound and trend to bigger vehicles may undermine the impact of increasing EV sales on emission levels.

 There are numerous, and in some cases overlapping, ways in which the EU is trying to reduce emissions from the transport sector, including through the adoption of sectoral renewable energy targets and introducing CO2 emissions standards for new vehicles.
 These policies, combined with support for electric vehicles by most member states, resulted in an increase in their share of new car sales.
-From 2027, road transport emissions will also be covered by the EU ETS.
+From 2027, road transport emissions will be covered by the new EU ETS II.

 The share of new EV car sales has grown significantly in the last few years, reaching 22% in 2022.
 The portion of these vehicles that are battery-only has also grown, aided by the phase-out of hybrid plug-in subsidies in some member states.
 Battery electric vehicles represented 56% of all EV sales in 2022 (ACEA, 2021, 2022a, 2023).